anikom15/scanline-classic/README.md

 This should always be set to the same vertical frequency used by the driver.

-#### ON_PIXELS and OFF_PIXELS

-Represents the ratio of visible scanlines vs. blank scanlines, as defined by the vertical resolution of the simulated display.
-Nearly all arcade games and consoles in the 20th century displayed a progressive scan signal using half of the lines allowed by standard 15 kHz displays.
-This technique is colloquially referred as '240p'.
-To simulate this mode, both ON_PIXELS and OFF_PIXELS should be set to 1.0.

-Some games and computers (like the compact Apple Macintoshes) used what is known as 'medium res' monitors.
-These monitors increase the progressive scan resolution from ~240 lines to ~384.
-These monitors generally used the same components as the 15 kHz monitors, just with a higher scanrate.
-In this case, the electron beam spot size should be the same relative size, and the blank scanlines should appear smaller.
-This can be achieved by setting ON_PIXELS to 3.0 and OFF_PIXELS to 2.0.

-Some displays have very nonlinear voltage characteristics resulting in a wide variety of distortions, including things referred to as 'blooming' which greatly inhibits the display of the scanline effect.
-Scanline Classic is intended to simulate *well-behaved* displays, and nothing further will be discussed or developed on the simulation of these kinds of faults.

-31 kHz monitors are also known as 'hi res' and 'VGA' monitors.
-These monitors support 480p.
-They usually can display 15 kHz and 22 kHz signals as well.
-22 kHz modes are always done by simply scanning the lines, which results in 3:2 scanline effect described above.
-15 kHz signals are handled in one of two possible ways.
-The first is exactly the same as the 22 kHz mode, and scanlines will be visible in a 1:1 ratio.
-The second is referred to as *line doubling*.
-The monitor actually displays a 31 kHz signal where each line is displayed twice.
-This can be accomplished by setting ON_PIXELS to 2.0 and OFF_PIXELS to 0.0.
-The 31 kHz (and any greater resolution) signal should be simulated by setting ON_PIXELS to 1.0 and OFF_PIXELS to 0.0.

-Interlaced content will be discussed in the HI_RES_THRES section.

-##### Recommendations

-15 kHz signals:
-* ON_PIXELS: 1.0
-* OFF_PIXELS: 1.0

-625 line signals (PAL):
-* ON_PIXELS: 3.0
-* OFF_PIXELS: 2.0

-22 kHz signals:
-* ON_PIXELS: 4.0
-* OFF_PIXELS: 1.0

-31 kHz signals:
-* ON_PIXELS: 1.0
-* OFF_PIXELS: 0.0

-15 kHz signals on 31 kHz displays (i.e. VGA DOS games):
-* ON_PIXELS: 2.0
-* OFF_PIXELS: 0.0

 #### H_FRONT, H_BACK, V_FRONT, V_BACK:

 Represents the front and back porches for the horizontal and vertical